dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 security, but:

-* X-Wing is more performant, not hashing in the ML-KEM-768 ciphertext, and flattening the DHKEM construction.
+* X-Wing is more performant, not hashing in the ML-KEM-768 ciphertext, and flattening the DHKEM construction, with the same level of security.

 * X-Wing has a fixed 32 byte shared secret, instead of a variable shared secret.